Stages of Change: Your Step-by-Step Guide to START Eating Healthier in 2025

 When needed, I guide my clients to adopt a low-carb lifestyle that lasts by focusing on balanced nutrition, enjoyable meal plans, and practical strategies that fit their busy lives.

-4. Flexible Frameworks: Adopt an 80/20 approach where 80% of your meals follow structured, nutrient-dense guidelines, and 20% allow for flexibility.
+4. Adopt an 80/20 approach where 80% of your meals follow structured, nutrient-dense guidelines, and 20% allow for flexibility.
 This strategy reduces the psychological burden of restriction and supports better adherence over time.

 BONUS Resource: Pinoy Low Carbohydrate Meal Plan